AddstarMC/BuildTools/README.md

 commands.
 </p>
 <p>
-Compiling currently requires the latest Bukkit, WorldGuard, GriefPrevention and PlotMe.
+Compiling currently requires the latest Paper API, WorldGuard, GriefPrevention and PlotMe.
 The plugins are required for stopping players from building in protected areas using this plugin.</p>